 Pursuant to Federal law, the Board has implemented technology protection measures that protect against (e.g., filter or block) access to visual displays/depictions/materials that are obscene, constitute child pornography, and/or are harmful to minors, as defined by the Children's Internet Protection Act.
 At the discretion of the Board or Superintendent, the technology protection measures may also be configured to protect against access to other material considered inappropriate for students to access.
 The Board also utilizes software and/or hardware to monitor online activity of staff members to restrict access to child pornography and other material that is obscene, objectionable, inappropriate and/or harmful to minors.
-The technology protection measures may not be disabled at any time that students may be using the District Technology Resources, if such disabling will cease to protect against access to materials that are prohibited under the Children's Internet Protection Act.
-Any staff member who attempts to disable the technology protection measures without express written consent of an appropriate administrator will be subject to disciplinary action, up to and including termination.
+The technology protection measures may not be disabled at any time that students may be using the District Technology Resources, if such disabling will cease to protect against access to disable the technology protection measures without express written consent of an appropriate administrator will be subject to disciplinary action, up to and including termination.

 The Superintendent or Principal may temporarily or permanently unblock access to websites or online educational services/apps containing appropriate material, if access to such sites has been inappropriately blocked by the technology protection measures.
 The determination of whether material is appropriate or inappropriate shall be based on the content of the material and the intended use of the material, not on the protection actions of the technology protection measures.
-The Superintendent or Principal may also disable the technology protection measures to enable access for bona fide research or other lawful purposes.
+The Superintendent or Principal may also disable the technology protection measures for bona fide research or other lawful purposes.